 As a founding member of the Thalea String Quartet, Christopher has performed recitals across North America, Europe, and China, and has collaborated with members of the St. Lawrence, Kronos, and Emerson Quartets.
 The Thalea String Quartet was named the first string quartet-in-residence at the San Francisco Conservatory, and has performed in world famous halls that include Weill Hall, the Kennedy Center, and Massey Hall.
 They currently serve as the Young Professional String Quartet at the Butler School of Music, where they are mentored by the acclaimed Miró Quartet.
 They also serve as Associated Artists at the Queen Elisabeth Music Chapel, where they are mentored by the Artemis Quartet.

-Christopher has performed on period instruments at the Boston Early Music Festival and the Valley of the Moon Music Festival and appeared at the 2009 CMJ Music Marathon in New York, performing original compositions for violin, cello and electronics.
-An avid proponent of contemporary music, Christopher has performed as a member of NOVUS NY and as both concertmaster and soloist of the McGill Contemporary Music Ensemble.
-He studied composition at McGill with composer Chris Paul Harman and has worked with a number of esteemed improvisers including Lori Freedman, Malcolm Goldstein, Iva Bittova and Marc Ribot.
-Christopher received his Bachelor’s of music at McGill University studying with Mark Fewer and continued his studies at the San Francisco Conservatory of Music with Ian Swensen.
+Christopher has performed on period instruments at the Boston Early Music Festival, and the Valley of the Moon Music Festival in Sonoma, CA. An avid proponent of contemporary music, Christopher has performed as a member of NOVUS NY, and as both concertmaster and soloist of the McGill Contemporary Music Ensemble.
+He is a regular guest of San Francisco jazz group Le Jazz Hot, performing music inspired by Stephane Grappelli and Django Reinhardt.

 Photo Credit : Bonnie Rae Mills